Will Mississippi State cover the spread vs. South Carolina? Betting Trends, Record ATS

 Mississippi State vs South Carolina Betting Records & Stats

-- So far this season, the Bulldogs have put together a 6-5-0 record against the spread.
+- The Bulldogs have a 6-5-0 record against the spread this season.

+- This season, Mississippi State has won seven of its nine games, or 77.8%, when favored by at least -155 on the moneyline.

+- The moneyline for this contest implies a 60.8% chance of a victory for the Bulldogs.

 Mississippi State vs. South Carolina Over/Under Stats